alozano-77/AWS-SAA-C02-Course/README.md

 - Move the AWS network closer to customers.
 - Designed to optimize the flow of data from users to your AWS infrastructure.
+- While CloudFront caches your application at Edge Locations, Global Accelerator moves the AWS infrastructure closer to your customers.
 - Generally customers who are further away from your infrastructure go through more internet based hops and this means a lower quality connection.
 - Normal IP addresses are unicast IP addresses.
 These refer to one thing.